cnp3/ebook/principles/reliability.rst

  - a `retransmission strategy` to retransmit the lost frames

-.. index:: cumulative acknowledgements
+.. index:: cumulative acknowledgments

 The simplest sliding window protocol uses the `go-back-n` recovery.
 Intuitively, `go-back-n` operates as follows.
 A `go-back-n` receiver is as simple as possible.
 It only accepts the frames that arrive in-sequence.
 A `go-back-n` receiver discards any out-of-sequence frame that it receives.
-When `go-back-n` receives a data frame, it always returns an acknowledgement containing the sequence number of the last in-sequence frame that it has received.
-This acknowledgement is said to be `cumulative`.
-When a `go-back-n` receiver sends an acknowledgement for sequence number `x`, it implicitly acknowledges the reception of all frames whose sequence number is earlier than `x`.
-A key advantage of these cumulative acknowledgements is that it is easy to recover from the loss of an acknowledgement.
+When `go-back-n` receives a data frame, it always returns an acknowledgment containing the sequence number of the last in-sequence frame that it has received.
+This acknowledgment is said to be `cumulative`.
+When a `go-back-n` receiver sends an acknowledgment for sequence number `x`, it implicitly acknowledges the reception of all frames whose sequence number is earlier than `x`.
+A key advantage of these cumulative acknowledgments is that it is easy to recover from the loss of an acknowledgment.
 Consider for example a `go-back-n` receiver that received frames `1`, `2` and `3`.
 It sent `OK1`, `OK2` and `OK3`.
 Unfortunately, `OK1` and `OK2` were lost.
-Thanks to the cumulative acknowledgements, when the receiver receives `OK3`, it knows that all three frames have been correctly received.
+Thanks to the cumulative acknowledgments, when the receiver receives `OK3`, it knows that all three frames have been correctly received.

 The figure below shows the FSM of a simple `go-back-n` receiver.
 This receiver uses two variables : `lastack` and `next`. `next` is the next expected sequence number and `lastack` the sequence number of the last data frame that has been acknowledged.
 The receiver only accepts the frame that are received in sequence. `maxseq` is the number of different sequence numbers (:math:`2^n`).